fresh-eggs/fresh-eggs.github.io/xband_post.md

 ## Remote Code Exectuion over the phone lines in 2022

+After spending a month or so hunting for bugs, I found a few but unfortunately nothing practically exploitable (more on that later).
+At this point, I decided it was time to revisit an _interesting_ ServerTalk MessageID I found in the source code.
+The MessageID in question was `msExecuteCode`.

 ### msExecuteCode
-After spending a month hunting for bugs, I found a few but unfortunately nothing practically exploitable. (more on that later).
-At this point, I decided it was time to revisit an _interesting_ ServerTalk message ID I found in the source code.
-The message ID in question was `msExecuteCode`.

 Initially I thought this couldn't possibly be in the retail release right?
 Let's find out!

 Leveraging the packet injection function I added to the emulator, I built a ServerTalk packet intended to trigger an `msExecuteCode`.

-To do this, I put together a one off tool written in PHP based off the work in Roofgarden done by @argirisan to quickly frame a valid ADSP packet given ADSP data:
+To do this, I put together a tool written in PHP based off the work in [Roofgarden](https://git.agiri.ninja/retrocomputingnetwork/roofgarden) done by @argirisan to quickly frame a valid ADSP packet given ADSP data:

 ```php
 <?php